lechmigdal/KaleidoStream/README.md

 Multi-stream viewer and recorder for Windows 10 and Windows 11.

-Supported stream types: RTMP, RTSP
+Supported stream types: RTMP, RTSP, HLS (.m3u8)

 ## Features
 - View multiple video streams in a dynamic grid